jackiehjm/stx-docs/doc/source/usertasks/kubernetes/creating-network-attachment-definitions.rst

     This **NetworkAttachmentDefinition** is valid for both a kernel-based and a DPDK \(vfio\) based device.

 #.
-Create an SR-IOV network attachment.
+Create an |SRIOV| network attachment.

-    -   The following example creates an SR-IOV network attachment definition configured for a VLAN with an ID of 2000.
+    -   The following example creates an |SRIOV| network attachment definition configured for a VLAN with an ID of 2000.

         .. code-block:: none